KOH (Potassium Hydroxide) Preparation for Fungal Nail Infections

 and/or nail fragments (debris) under the infected nail.
 If a sample of debris

-cannot be removed, he or she can take a nail sample by lightly scraping the
+can't be removed, he or she can take a nail sample by lightly scraping the

 nail near the infected area or by using a small blade to shave off a piece of